andreizhirnov/populist-distance/Readme.md

-The output of the analysis of party-voter congruence

-AZ
-2025-02-17
+# How congruent are populist parties with their constituencies?

-This document replicates the displays included in the following research
+This document replicates the analysis presented in the following research
 note:

 Zhirnov, A., Thomeczek, J.P., Scotto Di Vettimo, M., López Ortega, A.,